g1st/do-next/README.md

 - install mongodb (if you haven't already) and run mongodb shell locally OR create free cluster at [mongodb.com](https://www.mongodb.com/)
 - get credentials of any free smtp mail API providers like [mailchimp](https://mailchimp.com) or [sendgrid](https://sendgrid.com)
 - get private and public stripe keys by setting up a [stripe](https://stripe.com) account
+- use your free bucket on [aws simple storage service](https://aws.amazon.com/).

 Then populate .env file with yours.